writethedocs/www/docs/conf/portland/2020/news/covid-19-update-03.rst

 Given all the uncertainty about the future, we are being cautious in our approach with the conference.
-We're announcing the new date so that people can mark it on their calendars, but we're opening ticket sales again until we are certain that the event can proceed.
+We're announcing the new date so that people can mark it on their calendars, but we're waiting to open ticket sales again until we are certain that the event can proceed.

-We know that having a firm dates means that not everyone will be able to come.
+We know that changing the conference dates means that not everyone will be able to attend.
-In order to more easily handle requests for changes, we've `created a form`_ to handle incoming ticket change requests.
+In order to more easily handle requests for changes, we `created a form`_ to handle incoming ticket change requests.

 We'll continue to be in touch with updates about the conference and other ways to connect with all our lovely documentarians.